-Quick Answer: The ViewSonic PA503HD is the best projector under $300 for most buyers in 2026 — a genuine native 1080p DLP with a bright, 4,000-lumen lamp that stays watchable with some ambient light.
-The Emotn N1 (around $300) is the best smart pick with built-in, Netflix-licensed Android streaming, the XGIMI MoGo 2 is the best portable, and the TMY V10 is the best honest ultra-cheap option at around $130.
+Quick Answer: The NexiGo PJ40 Pro is the best projector under $300 for most buyers in 2026 — a genuine native 1080p panel with 800 ANSI lumens (the brightest LED engine in this bracket) and built-in Google TV, so it covers real brightness and smart streaming without a separate stick.
+The Emotn N1 (around $300) is the best pick if you specifically want the officially-licensed Netflix app with Dolby Audio, the XGIMI MoGo 2 is the best portable, and the TMY V10 is the best honest ultra-cheap option at around $130.
 All of our picks use real native 1080p panels — not the fake “1080p supported” 720p units that dominate this price range.

 Under $300 is where the projector market is most crowded — and most misleading.
 For every genuinely good budget projector there are a dozen no-name boxes advertising “9,000 lumens” and “1080p” that actually ship a dim 720p panel.
 We cut through that by testing for the two specs that matter most at this price: real brightness (measured in ANSI lumens, not “LED lumens”) and native panel resolution.
 Below are the sub-$300 projectors worth buying in 2026.
 If your budget can stretch a little, our best projector under $500 guide adds brighter lamps and smarter streaming, and for the full picture see our best budget projector roundup.
+On an even tighter budget, our best projector under $200 guide ranks only the honest sub-$200 picks.
 Want to carry it outside?
 Our best portable projector picks focus on battery models.

-By the numbers: Per ProjectorCentral’s brightness guidance, a fully dark room needs roughly 2,000 ANSI lumens for a good 100-inch image, while any ambient light pushes that to 3,000 lumens or more — which is why lamp-based DLP units like the ViewSonic PA503HD (rated 4,000 lumens) outperform LED boxes here.
+By the numbers: Per ProjectorCentral’s brightness guidance, a fully dark room needs roughly 2,000 ANSI lumens for a good 100-inch image, while any ambient light pushes that to 3,000 lumens or more — no projector under $300 clears that bar, so every pick here is a dim-room or dark-room unit rather than a daylight one.
+Within that reality, the gap still matters: the NexiGo PJ40 Pro’s 800 ANSI lumens is roughly double the ~400-500 ANSI most LED rivals in this bracket put out, per NexiGo’s own spec sheet.
 The other trap is resolution: many sub-$200 projectors list “1080p supported” but use a native 1280x720 or even 480p panel, displaying a genuine 1920x1080 image only on the models that say native 1080p.
 And treat the “9,000 lumen” claims on cheap boxes as fiction — real budget LED engines put out a few hundred ANSI lumens, per ProjectorCentral’s testing of the category, which is why they need a dark room to look their best.

 Our top picks at a glance